 Overnight in Moniwa

-After breakfast at the hotel, leave Moniwa along the rarely visited east bank of the river passing traditional villages where farmers climb the palm trees to extract the juice from which they produce palm tree sugar.
+After breakfast at the hotel, leave Moniwa along the rarely visited east bank of the river passing traditional villages, where farmers climb the palm trees to extract the juice from which they produce palm tree sugar.
 Stop in Pakkangyi to visit one of the oldest surviving wooden monasteries in Myanmar.
-Continue 20 km south to Pakokku.
-A lively, typical Burmese city with a strong craftwork tradition producing colourful woven blankets, papier-mâché toys and the traditional sandals.
+Continue 20 km south to Pakokku, we’ll reach a lively, typical Burmese city with a strong craftwork tradition producing colourful woven blankets, papier-mâché toys, and the traditional sandals.
 Continue by boat and cross the river to arrive in Bagan at the end of the day.

 Overnight in Bagan

 After breakfast at the hotel, morning sightseeing of Bagan features the colourful Nyaung Oo Market, the Shwezigon Pagoda, and its magnificent golden stupa, Wetkyi-In Gubyaukgyi, a cave temple with exquisite jatakas murals paintings and the elegant Htilominlo Temple, noted for its fine plaster carvings and glazed sandstone decorations.